You guys, I don’t even know where to start, other than, I MADE A VEGGIE BURGER THAT’S GRILLABLE.

 - If grilling, heat the grill at this time and brush the grill surface with oil to ease cooking.
 Otherwise, heat the same skillet you used earlier to medium heat.

-- Once skillet is hot, add just enough oil to lightly coat the bottom of your skillet, then add your burgers - only as as many as will comfortably fit in the pan.
+- Once skillet is hot, add just enough oil to lightly coat the bottom of your skillet, then add your burgers – only as many as will comfortably fit in the pan.
 Otherwise, add burgers to the grill and close lid.

 - Cook for 3-4 minutes or until well browned on the underside, then flip gently.
 They aren’t as firm as meat burgers, but will definitely hold their shape.
 Reduce heat if cooking/browning too quickly.
 Cook for 3-4 minutes on other side.